demisto/content-docs/docs/partners/adopt.md

 title: Adopt-a-Pack
 ---

-The Cortex XSOAR Adopt-a-Pack program provides our technical partners a way to ‘take over’ a pack that was originally written by Demisto or Palo Alto Networks XSOAR developers.
+The Cortex XSOAR Adopt-a-Pack program provides our technical partners a way to ‘take over’ a pack that was originally written by Demisto or Cortex XSOAR developers.
 The partner becomes the maintainer and supporter of the pack and receives several benefits as outlined below.

 ## Benefits for our Partner
 Adopting a Pack has several advantages for the partner: